 Fencing and integrated pest management solutions

-There are a number of non-lethal management techniques which may assist you in reducing damage caused by deer, including harbour management, restricting access to water and fencing.
+There are a number of non-lethal management techniques which may assist you in reducing damage caused by deer, including harbour management and fencing.
 Benefits of these management actions are enhanced when integrated with a coordinated shooting program.

 The factsheets below outline some of the easiest methods you can try at home.
 Please be aware that exclusion fencing may require a Permit from Council.
 Be sure to discuss your plans with a Council Planning Officer before you proceed.

 If you are considering control of deer on your property, it is likely that your neighbours are experiencing the same issues, and will be keen to work with you to tackle the problem.
 Working with several of your neighbours, or with other landholders in your area, will result in better outcomes for deer control and management – you will have a larger area to work across, and can implement some of the integrated actions together.

 If you’re a Nillumbik resident wanting to work collaboratively with your neighbours to control deer in your local area you are welcome to contact the environment team at Council.
 We may be able to assist you with an initial property assessment to determine suitability for works and estimate the level of deer presence on your site.
 Groups of landholders may be eligible for financial assistance through Council's LMIP grant program.